 The ADRC of Northwest Wisconsin now provides a program called Music and Memory.
 Through this program, caregivers and individuals with dementia work with the Dementia Care Specialist to create individualized playlists that include songs that bring back wonderful memories and feelings from the past.
 Beloved music:

 - Help reduce depression and anxiety and can also moderate pain.

 - Tap into deep memories and can improve quality of life.

 - Creates joy and happiness and can help participants be more social and receptive to care and family visits.

 Anyone can benefit from the power of listening to musical favorites, especially individuals with Alzheimer’s and other forms of dementia who enjoy music.
-Participants receive one MP3 player, one set of headphones and 2 personalized play lists.
-Contact Carrie at the ADRC at 877-485-2372.
+Participants receive one MP3 player, one set of headphones, and 2 personalized playlists.
+Contact the ADRC at 877-485-2372.

 Looking for a local agency that provides in-home help?
 Respite care?
 Personal emergency response systems?
 Find all of this, and more, in the Dementia Care Resources and Support Guide.
 This guide is constantly being updated and revised to provide the most up-to-date and relevant information possible.
 Check it out on our website in the right sidebar (visible on every page).